credativ/plutono/docs/sources/datasources/mysql.md

 #### Gap Filling

-Grafana can fill in missing values when you group by time.
+Plutono can fill in missing values when you group by time.
 The time function accepts two arguments.
-The first argument is the time window that you would like to group by, and the second argument is the value you want Grafana to fill missing items with.
+The first argument is the time window that you would like to group by, and the second argument is the value you want Plutono to fill missing items with.

 ### Text Editor Mode (RAW)
 You can switch to the raw query editor mode by clicking the hamburger icon and selecting `Switch editor mode` or by clicking `Edit SQL` below the query.